 Enjoy a full day scenic drive along the famed Panorama Route with stops at Blyde River Canyon, Bourke’s Luck Potholes, and God’s Window.
 Continue to our tented camp located near the Kruger National Park and this evening enjoy a delicious South African dinner in the boma.

 Enjoy a morning wildlife safari drive through Kruger National Park in an open vehicle.
 Take in views of the abundant wildlife including elephants, lions, and giraffe.
 In the afternoon, opt to extend your safari drive or head back to the lodge where you can take a short nature walk or relax on the deck with views of the surrounding area.

-Day 7 Kruger National Park/Karongwe Private Game Reserve (1B, 1L, 1D)
+Day 7 Greater Kruger Area/Karongwe Private Game Reserve (1B, 1L, 1D)

 Continue on to a private nature reserve in the Greater Kruger area.
 This afternoon, meet with a researcher from the Endangered Wildlife Trust’s Cheetah Metapopulation Project who will share information about their efforts to protect cheetahs and other carnivores.
 This National Geographic-sponsored project is part of the Big Cats Initiative.
 After, the researcher will join us on our evening wildlife safari drive.

 Day 8 Karongwe Private Game Reserve (1B, 1L, 1D)

 Enjoy early morning and afternoon safari drives with our local guides, searching for buffaloes, elephants, leopards, lions, and rhinos – Africa’s famed "big five".
 In our down time, relax at the camp, take a walk around the grounds, or enjoy a cool drink on the deck.

 Day 9 Karongwe Private Game Reserve/Johannesburg (1B, 1D)

 After one last wildlife safari drive, head back to the city.
 In the evening, enjoy dinner at our local guest house.